hgup/hgup.github.io/content/Academic/Economics/IS-LM Framework.md

 ### Situations, if $s\uparrow$ or $r\uparrow$

 When **savings increase**, then there is a reduce in the demand for goods and services.
-This leads to a **decrease in output.**[^output-income] With lower income, consumers have less disposable income to spend, leading them to spend less on goods and services.
+This leads to a **decrease in output.**[^output-income] With lower income, consumers have less disposable income to spend, leading them to spend less on goods and **services**.
 This lowers the confidence of companies to invest in newer projects and thus they decide to **reduce planned investments**.
-Now, since there is a reduce...
+Now, since there is a reduce in investments, the central bank **reduces the rate of interest** to encourage investments.

 $$
-s\uparrow \implies y \downarrow \implies i \downarrow \implies r\uparrow
+s\uparrow \implies y \downarrow \implies i \downarrow \implies r\downarrow
 $$
 $$
-r\uparrow \implies i \downarrow \implies y \downarrow \implies  s\uparrow
+r\uparrow \implies i \downarrow \implies y \downarrow \implies  s\downarrow
 $$